 Whether the pool is concrete or fiberglass, it can still "float."
 Now, surely the pool installer wouldn't place the pool into an excavation full of water, right?
 You are right, and the next section explains this further.

 Changes in Groundwater Level

 The natural level of water in the ground is typically called the water table or groundwater table.
 There can also be trapped water pockets in the ground that are found above the natural water table.
 Those pockets are often referred to as the perched water table.
-The groundwater level will typically fluctuate between winter and summer months.
-In North America the level will usually be lower in the summer and higher in the winter/spring.
+The groundwater level will typically fluctuate between the winter and summer months.
+In North America, the level will usually be lower in the summer and higher in the winter/spring.

-It is fair to say that most pool installers will not install a pool into the ground with the deepest part of the pool at a lower depth than the natural ground water level.
+It is fair to say that most pool installers will not install a pool into the ground with the deepest part of the pool at a lower depth than the natural groundwater level.
 To do so is just asking for trouble.
-Of course it can be done if an extensive set of wells are installed around the pool to draw down the water table around the pool, but most people are not going to go to those extremes.
+Of course, it can be done if an extensive set of wells are installed around the pool to draw down the water table around the pool, but most people are not going to go to those extremes.